Who is coaching for?

 How much does it cost?

 I charge everyone based on their personal circumstances, taking into consideration such factors as if you are self-paying or being sponsored by an organisation.
 My goal is to make coaching available to everyone and I will be able to discuss pricing in more detail during the free consultation, once I have clearer idea of what your specific coaching goals are.

 Absolutely.
-Not all my clients are based in the United Kingdom and I use Skype for 1:1 executive and life coaching.
+Not all my clients are based in the United Kingdom and I offer Zoom and Skype coaching.
 I may use a mixture of video and audio-only Skype coaching for different sessions over the course of a coaching programme.
-I find that telephone coaching (i.e. audio only) is particularly effective, as it really allows me to listen deeply and tune into the client, without the distraction of a sometimes delayed video feed.
+I find that telephone coaching (i.e. audio only) is particularly effective.
+It really allows me to listen deeply and tune into the client, without the distraction of a sometimes delayed video feed.
 My aim would be to work together with you to decide what form of Skype coaching, audio or video, works best for your needs.

 What about confidentiality?

 Everything discussed in the sessions will be entirely confidential and between the coach and coachee (unless otherwise agreed).
 The only reason I would break confidentiality is if I feel that the person is going to do some harm to themselves or to someone else.
 Then, I would have to tell somebody!